George Chapman: Life and work

 In 1585 Chapman was approached by one John Wolfall Sr. of Silver Street, London.
 Wolfall offered to supply a bond of surety for a loan to furnish Chapman money "for his proper use in Attendance upon the then Right Honorable Sir Rafe Sadler Knight".
 Sadler died in 1587.
-His son Thomas was also politically prominent (James I stayed at Standon on his journey toward London to claim the English throne), but while Chapman maintained contact with the Sadler family, he spent the early 1590s abroad.
+His son Thomas was also politically prominent (James I stayed at Standon on his journey towards London to claim the English throne), but while Chapman maintained contact with the Sadler family, he spent the early 1590s abroad.
 He saw military action in the Low Countries, fighting under renowned English general Sir Francis Vere.

 Chapman returned to England at some point in the 1590s.
 His comedy The Blind Beggar of Alexandria premiered in 1596.
 He would be plagued for many years by the papers he had signed in 1585.
 Wolfall, who turned out to have a history of predatory lending, had the poet arrested for debt in 1600.
-When in 1608 Wolfall's son sued yet again (as administrator of his father´s estate), Chapman's only resort was to petition the Court of Chancery for equity.
+When in 1608 Wolfall's son sued yet again (as administrator of his father's estate), Chapman's only resort was to petition the Court of Chancery for equity.

-Wolfall's son claimed that Chapman´s career prospects would have been better if he had not turned to poetry.
-Leaving aside counterfactual speculation, he was certainly unlucky with patrons, Robert Devereux, 2nd Earl of Essex, and the Prince of Wales, Prince Henry, both met their ends prematurely.
-The former was executed for treason by Elizabeth I in 1601, and the latter died of typhoid fever at the age of eighteen in 1612.
+Wolfall's son claimed that Chapman's career prospects would have been better if he had not turned to poetry.
+Leaving aside counterfactual speculation, he was certainly unlucky with patrons: Robert Devereux, 2nd Earl of Essex, and the Prince of Wales, Prince Henry, both met their ends prematurely; the former was executed for treason by Elizabeth I in 1601, and the latter died of typhoid fever at the age of eighteen in 1612.
 Chapman's resultant poverty did not diminish his ability or his standing among his fellow poets and dramatists.

 At one point Chapman appears to have returned to Hertfordshire to evade his creditors, but he died in London.
 He was buried at St Giles in the Fields.
 A monument to him designed by Inigo Jones marked his tomb, and stands today inside the church.
 Jones was a friend of Chapman and had collaborated with him on projects such as The Memorable Masque of the Middle Temple and Lincoln's Inn.